Skip to content

 Where: Lighthouse Point Park – New Haven, CT

-For 26 years, Lighthouse Point Park in New Haven hosts the Fantasy of Lights, an LED-fueled holiday extravaganza.
+For nearly three decades, Lighthouse Point Park in New Haven hosts the Fantasy of Lights, an LED-fueled holiday extravaganza.
 In this drive-thru event, cars travel through more than a mile of colorful holiday lights.
 Each display is sponsored by a local area business, corporation, individual or organization.
 Entry ticket is per car, so pack up the minivan, stock up on snacks and hot cocoa, and let yourself be magically whisked away to a winter wonderland.

 Lights on the Lake